Safranin O Stain 0.25%, Aqueous

 APPLICATION:

-Newcomer Supply Safranin O Stain 0.25%, Aqueous provides the preferred counterstain for Gram staining of microbiology smears.
+Newcomer Supply Safranin O Stain 0.25%, Aqueous is the preferred counterstain for Gram staining of microbiology smears.
 The Gram Stain technique, is used for differential staining of gram-positive and gram-negative bacteria in both smears and tissue sections.

 METHOD: